Panel: State shouldn’t take over Georgia county’s elections

 The Fulton County review panel appointed by the State Election Board included Stephen Day, a Democratic appointee to the Gwinnett County election board; Ricky Kittle, a Republican appointee to the Catoosa County election board; and Ryan Germany, general counsel for the Secretary of State’s office.

+The review panel considered the county’s performance in 2020 and then observed pre-election, Election Day and post-election operations during the 2021 municipal elections and during the 2022 primary, general and runoff elections, the report says.
+The panel also relied on help from The Carter Center, which regularly monitors elections around the world and was invited to observe the 2022 general election in Fulton County.

 Fulton County has “a long and well-documented history of issues administering elections,” the report says.
 Those include long lines, inefficiency in reporting election results and other issues.
-Those shortcomings were particularly pronounced during the 2020 primary election, resulting in a consent order between the county and the State Election Board that included the appointment of an independent monitor for the general election that year.
+Its shortcomings were particularly pronounced during the 2020 primary election, resulting in a consent order between the county and the State Election Board that included the appointment of an independent monitor for the general election that year.

 That monitor, Carter Jones, observed the county’s practices before, during and after the 2020 general election.
 He said he found sloppy practices and poor management but no evidence of “any dishonesty, fraud or intentional malfeasance.”